icxuseen/logs-analysis/README.md

 Markoff Chaney -- 84557 views

-3: On which days did more than 1% of requests lead to errors??
+**3: On which days did more than 1% of requests lead to errors?**

 July      17, 2016 --  2.28% Errors

+## How to run

+1. Install PostgreSQL
+`
+2. Run PostgreSQL to Connect to the database
+`
+3. Import  `news.sql file